eldarush/SteamAssignment4/README.md

 The system will produce:
 [{"id": 1, "name": "Bob"}, {"id": 2, "name": "Alice"}, {"id": 3, "name": "Charlie"}, {"id": 4, "name": "Dana"}]

+## Implementation Details

+All services now receive their configuration directly from the appsettings.json file through dependency injection, eliminating the need to hardcode credentials in each service.